iamzhaihy/udacity-fend-google-map/README.md

 ### What is this?

 This a project for Udacity Front-end Nanodegree.
 It is a neighborhood map.
 I listed my favorite places in Tokyo, Japan.
+You can try this live demo [Neighborhood Map](https://iamzhaihy.github.io/udacity-fend-neighborhood-map/)